-How did you meet your Groom and when did you know he was "the one"?
+How did you meet your Groom, and when did you know he was "the one"?

 Share the scoop on your Proposal Story!

 How did you select your bridal lengha or wedding dress?
-Did you have a favorite color in mind?
+Do you have a favorite color in mind?